 9. Research should be done to assist the court in determining the nature and extent of any gender bias in the jury deliberations process.

-A juror exit questionnaire is being distributed at the request of the Jury Standards Committee, with the goal of assembling data over the next year to evaluate juror perceptions.
+A juror exit questionnaire is being distributed at the request of the Jury Standards Committee, with the goal of assembling data to evaluate juror perceptions.
 One question addresses the perception of bias in any part of the court proceedings.
 The subject matter of this recommendation has also been addressed by a recommendation from the Public Trust and Confidence Implementation Committee, which has been submitted to the Jury Standards Committee.
 Completed.

 10. In addition to the formal disciplinary systems that exist for both judges and lawyers, there should be created a more informal system -- to be used at the option of the person offended -- by which those accused of gender bias infractions will first receive a notice and an opportunity to discuss the situation before any official disciplinary measures are considered.

-The Implementation Committee has submitted to the Supreme Court an informal complaint process to address bias related conduct.
+The Implementation Committee submitted to the Supreme Court an informal complaint process to address bias related conduct.
 Administrative Rule 44 establishing the informal complaint procedure was adopted effective March 1, 2001.
 Completed.